 - 3 different White boys.

 Researchers mark you for accuracy, and (although some of the facial expressions are subtle) there’s no question about what the correct answers are.

 The researchers made these video clips to order.
 They asked child actors to display the specific emotions in question.
 Moreover, the researchers tested their video clips on people trained to decode facial expressions.
 The obtained expert agreement that each video clip is an appropriate representation of the designated emotion.

-These teachers-in-training, as a group, showed clear trends in their abilities to accurately identify the emotions of children.
+These folks showed clear trends in their abilities to accurately identify the emotions of children.
 They had the least trouble with White girls, and performed a bit worse with Black girls.
 Next best was their ability to accurately judge the emotions of Black boys.
 And their worst performance?
 Trying to identify the emotions of White boys.